[Observing Sessions]

 • Pets are not permitted on the Nature Center grounds.

-• Smoking and alcoholic beverages are never permitted within the Kalamazoo Nature Center.
+• Smoking/Vaping and alcoholic beverages are never permitted within the Kalamazoo Nature Center.

 • Minors under the age of 16 must be accompanied by a parent or guardian at all times.